zhao07/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

 `created`
 ---------

-  Datetime when this row was created (i.e. when the student first accessed this piece of content).
+  Datetime when this row was created (that is, when the student first accessed this piece of content).

 `modified`
 ----------